Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-19:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-12-19:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-12-20:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
+- **2025-12-20:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.